SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/9.png"  | relative_url }})

-/archive is also blank page
+the /archive is also a blank pag/

-but on webpage  we can see  a option of New Message
+but on the webpage, we can see an option of New Message

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/10.png" | relative_url }})

-Let's Try to post a message with `<h1>` tag
+Let's try to post a message with `<h1>` tag

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/11.png" | relative_url }})

-and we get a response your post has been created
+and we got a response that your post has been created

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/12.png" | relative_url }})